borchero/zeus/README.md

 # Zeus

 Zeus is a very simple utility package for context-based logging.
-In its core, it provides syntactic sugar for associating a logger with `context.Context` objects and retrieving it from the context.
+In its core, it provides syntactic sugar for associating a logger with `context.Context` objects and retrieving it from these contexts.

 Zeus uses the "blazing-fast and structured" logging library [zap](https://github.com/uber-go/zap) under the hood.
 By not using `zap` directly, interfaces in your code become less dependent on a